filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_deal_states.md

   - The sector containing the deal has expired.
 This is triggered by `StorageMinerActorCode._submitPowerReport` which is called whenver a PoSt is submitted.
 Power associated with the deals in the sector will be lost, collaterals returned, and all remaining storage fees unlocked.
   - The sector containing the active deal has been terminated.
 This is triggered by `StorageMinerActor._submitFaultReport` for `TerminatedFaults`.
 No storage deal collateral will be slashed on fault declaration or detection, only on termination.
 A terminated fault is triggered when a sector is in the `Failing` state for `MAX_CONSECUTIVE_FAULTS` consecutive proving periods.

-Given deal states and their transitions, the following are the relationships between deal states and other economic states and activities in the protocol.
+Given the **onchain deal states and their transitions** discussed above, below is a description of the relationships between **off-chain deal states** and other economic states and activities in the protocol.
+Note that these states below are **off-chain states tracked internally by the markets module**.

 - `Power`: only payload data in an Active storage deal counts towards power.
 - `Deal Payment`: happens on `_onSuccessfulPoSt` and at deal/sector expiration through `_submitPowerReport`, paying out `StoragePricePerEpoch` for each epoch since the last PoSt.
 - `Deal Collateral`: no storage deal collateral will be slashed for `NewDeclaredFaults` and `NewDetectedFaults` but instead some pledge collateral will be slashed given these faults' impact on consensus power.
 In the event of `NewTerminatedFaults`, all storage deal collateral and some pledge collateral will be slashed.
 Provider and client storage deal collaterals will be returned when a deal or a sector has expired.
 If a sector recovers from `Failing` within the `MAX_CONSECUTIVE_FAULTS` threshold, deals in that sector are still considered active.
 However, miners may need to top up pledge collateral when they try to `RecoverFaults` given the earlier slashing.

+**NOTE: the states in the following code block are off-chain deal states of the Storage Market module.**

-{{<embed src="/modules/go-fil-markets/storagemarket/dealstatus.go"  lang="go">}}
+{{<embed src="/externals/go-fil-markets/storagemarket/dealstatus.go"  lang="go">}}

 ![Deal States Sequence Diagram](diagrams/deal-payment.mmd)